Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - B.A.S.E.: Base Case – the Starting point, Easy to solve (highlights the importance of the base case as the foundation).

-- R.E.S.O.L.V.E.: Recursive Equation Solves the Older Less complex problem to get the Value (emphasizes the core idea of solving a problem by breaking it down into smaller subproblems).
+- R.E.S.O.L.V.E.: Recursive Equation Solves the Older Less complex problem to get the Value (emphasises the core idea of solving a problem by breaking it down into smaller subproblems).

 - STACK UP: Recursion works like a stack – Smaller problems are Tacked Above, solved Correctly, and Kept track of until the Ultimate answer is reached (illustrates the concept of function calls pushing and popping from the stack).

-- I.N.D.U.C.T.I.O.N.: Identify the Nature of the problem, Decompose it into Unknown Cases, express the Transition from smaller to larger problems, and Induct the Overall solution (emphasizes the problem-solving approach using mathematical induction).
+- I.N.D.U.C.T.I.O.N.: Identify the Nature of the problem, Decompose it into Unknown Cases, express the Transition from smaller to larger problems, and Induct the Overall solution (emphasises the problem-solving approach using mathematical induction).

-- T.I.M.E.
-(This Isn’t Magic, it’s Engineering): Recursion is a powerful tool, but Time and Iterations can lead to inefficiency.
-Methods like memoization or iterative solutions can be explored for Enhanced performance (reminds students of potential drawbacks and alternative approaches).
+- T.I.M.E.: (This Isn’t Magic, it’s Engineering): Recursion is a powerful tool, but Time and Iterations can lead to inefficiency.
+Methods like memoisation or iterative solutions can be explored for Enhanced performance (reminds students of potential drawbacks and alternative approaches).

 Groups and Applications